Secure Go API Application with ZITADEL

 Content-Length: 50

-permission denied: missing required role: `admin`
+permission denied: missing required role: `admin`Add administrator role

 So let's create the role and grant it to the user.
-To do so, go to your project in ZITADEL Console and create the role by selecting Roles in the navigation and then clicking on the New Role button.
-Finally, create the role as shown below:
+To do so, go to your project in ZITADEL Management Console

-After you have created the role, let's grant it the user, who requested the tasks.
-Click on Authorization in the navigation and create a new one by selecting the user and the admin role.
-After successful creation, it should look like:
+Click on Role Assignments in the navigation and create a new one by selecting the user and the admin role.

 So you should now be able to add a new task:

-curl -i -H "Authorization: Bearer ${token}" http://localhost:8089/api/add-task --data "task=My new task"
+curl -i -H "Authorization: Bearer ${token}" http://localhost:8089/api/add-task --data "task=My new task"which will report back the successful addition:

 HTTP/1.1 200 OK